Eurocopter AS332 Super Puma: Operational history

 VH-34 is the Brazilian Air Force's designation for the helicopter used to transport the President of Brazil.
-A pair of modified Super Pumas were used as the main presidential helicopters, having been configured to carry up to fifteen passengers and three crew members.
+A pair of modified Super Pumas, configured to carry up to 15 passengers and three crew members, were used as the main presidential helicopters.
 The VH-34 model was progressively supplemented and later replaced by the VH-36, the later EC725.
-Various French presidents, such as François Mitterrand, have used military Super Pumas as an official transport during diplomatic missions.
+Several French presidents, including François Mitterrand, have used military Super Pumas for official transport during diplomatic missions.
 During 2008, British Prime Minister Gordon Brown was flown in a Super Puma during a tour of Iraq.

-The Super Puma has reportedly proven to be well-suited to off-shore operations for the North Sea oil industry, where the type has been used to ferry personnel and equipment to and from oil platforms.
-One of the biggest civil operators of the Super Puma is Bristow Helicopters, who had a fleet of at least 30 Super Pumas in 2005; CHC Helicopters is another large civil operator, having possessed a fleet of 56 Super Pumas in 2014.
+The Super Puma has reportedly proven to be well-suited to offshore operations for the North Sea oil industry, where the type has been used to ferry personnel and equipment to and from oil platforms.
+One of the biggest civilian operators of the Super Puma is Bristow Helicopters, which had a fleet of at least 30 Super Pumas in 2005; CHC Helicopters is another large civil operator, having possessed a fleet of 56 Super Pumas in 2014.
 During the 1990s, Iran procured at least seven Indonesian-built Super Pumas for civil offshore oil exploration missions.
-Super Pumas are also operated by Petrobras, the largest energy company in Brazil, to support its long distance oil rigs.
-The largest civil helicopter operator in China, CITIC Offshore Helicopter, operates a sizable Super Puma fleet.
-At least 19 Super Pumas have been operated by Germany's Federal Police service as of 2018.
+Super Pumas are also operated by Petrobras, the largest energy company in Brazil, to support its long-distance oil rigs.
+The largest civilian helicopter operator in China, CITIC Offshore Helicopter, operates a sizeable Super Puma fleet.
+At least 19 Super Pumas were operated by Germany's Federal Police service as of 2018.

-The Finnish Border Guard has operated numerous AS332 L1 Super Pumas equipped for maritime reconnaissance and search and rescue operations throughout the country.
-To better suit the challenging prevailing conditions, they are typically fitted with forward-looking infrared (FLIR), a four-axis autopilot, and deicing apparatus.
+The Finnish Border Guard has operated numerous AS332 L1 Super Pumas equipped for maritime reconnaissance and SAR operations throughout the country.
+To better suit the challenging prevailing conditions, they are typically fitted with forward-looking infrared, a four-axis autopilot, and de-icing apparatus.
 During the late 2010s, older members of Finland's Super Puma fleet were transported to Romania to be modernised and equipped to the newer H215 standard.

-In 2014, Airbus Helicopters, the manufacturer of the type, declared that the Super Puma/Cougar family had accumulated a total of 890 delivered rotorcraft to customers across 56 nations.
-By 2015, 187 Super Pumas had been reportedly ordered by military customers; amongst others, the orders included 29 for Argentina, 30 for Spain, 33 for Indonesia, 22 for Singapore and 12 for Greece.
+In 2014, Airbus Helicopters, the manufacturer of the type, stated that the Super Puma/Cougar family had delivered 890 to customers across 56 nations.
+By 2015, 187 Super Pumas had reportedly been ordered by military customers; amongst others, the orders included 29 for Argentina, 30 for Spain, 33 for Indonesia, 22 for Singapore and 12 for Greece.

-In November 2017, Romania announced its intention to buy up to 16 rotorcraft and planned to make a 30% down-payment towards the first four aircraft later that same year.
+In November 2017, Romania announced its intention to buy up to 16 helicopters, and planned to make a 30% down payment towards the first four aircraft that year.